bodino/article-search-forcasting/README.md

-# Working time restricted search: if you want to build a forcaster
+# Working time restricted search: if you want to build a forecaster